 Your body has many hard-to-see, overlooked areas.
 Even when you are armed with all this information, a doctor’s opinion is critical.
 Don’t forget that your skin is an organ, and you should take care of it as you would any other!

-If you’re interested in mole removal or would like to schedule a mole screen, contact Georgia Dermatology Partners, PC to schedule a consultation today.
+If you’re interested in mole removal or would like to schedule a mole screen, contact Georgia Dermatology Partners to schedule a consultation today.